-Neutral color remain on-trend for walls, though there is more of a variety than with appliances and flooring.
+Neutral color remain on-trend for walls, though there is more of a variety than for appliances and flooring.
 In fact, gray is 30 percent of all choices while 24 percent opt for white and 20 percent for beige.
 The trend toward blue walls seems to be growing, up to 7 percent in 2019, and surpassing all other colors.

-“Custom remains king” according to the study, with two in five updated kitchens including custom cabinets, a number that has held steady for several years.
+“Custom remains king” according to the study with two in five updated kitchens including custom cabinets, a number that has held steady for several years.
 Semi-custom cabinets account for 36 percent as well.

 For countertop decorative choices, engineered quartz has replaced granite as the darling, though its use has slowed due to rising prices.
 51 percent of kitchen remodels installed quartz, compared to 29 percent utilizing granite.
 Marble is no longer in favor as a main countertop, though it is the choice for 7 percent of contrasting counters (like an island).